 Notwithstanding these relatively limited tragic extremes, research does show that many military leavers and veterans ‘can experience adjustment problems upon reentry into larger [civilian] society’.

 The ensuing reverse culture shock can bring with it a sense of ‘disorientation, change of status, and search for identity and meaning’, which can endure for months or years after leaving the military due to the ‘deeply engrained’ military traits and experiences.
-Indeed, recent US research indicates that up to 72% of veterans there ‘experience high levels of stress during the transition to civilian life‘.
+Recent US research shows that up to 72% of veterans there ‘experience high levels of stress during the transition to civilian life‘.

 Military to civilian transition can therefore lead to disorientation caused by an acute change in professional, as well as personal and social routine and focus.
 As well as the loss of professional status, structure, purpose and excitement, profound family and social changes can occur also.
 Any or all of these elements can be sorely missed, yearned for and mourned once an individual leaves that environment.
 Additionally, altered family dynamics (in terms of a previously ‘busy’ military member’s newly increased presence in the domestic environment) can additionally be stressful and problematic for all concerned.

-Furthermore, when military provision such as medical, accommodation and educational support are withdrawn at the end of a military career, those leaving can find establishing replacements in civilian environment a significant challenge.
+Furthermore, when military provision such as medical, accommodation and educational support are withdrawn at the end of a military career, those leaving can find setting up replacements in civilian environment a significant challenge.

-The British Army has produced an information guide which attempts to articulate these potential challenges to its members (click on the image below to access the full information sheet):
+The British Army has produced an information guide which tries to articulate these potential challenges to its members (click on the image below to access the full information sheet):

 Questions of change